dayowe/codex-quota-audit/README.md

 `--banked-reset` is repeatable.

 Timestamps without a timezone are interpreted in the machine's local timezone.
-Minute-resolution timestamps are fine.
-The script matches them to nearby reset transitions in the telemetry.
+Hour-, minute-, or second-resolution timestamps are accepted and matched to nearby reset transitions.

+#### Whole-reset-period comparison

-The audit compares user-confirmed banked periods against nearby comparison periods with the same:
+The first banked-reset test compares confirmed banked periods with comparison periods that have the same:

 - dominant model
 - reasoning effort
-- detected policy regime
+- detected quota-policy regime

 It reports capacity ratios for: